 (216) 529-5918 I email

-Any student who meets the prerequisites, to take advanced and Advanced Placement classes can do so at Lakewood High School.
+Any student who meets the prerequisites to take advanced and Advanced Placement classes can do so at Lakewood High School.
 LHS provides many rigorous courses, and with the consent of parents and teachers, students may pursue an advanced level sequence throughout high school.
-Please see the course listings for Advanced Placement Courses to the right of this page.

 1. Some of the highly selective colleges require or strongly recommend that students take several SAT Subject Tests as well as the SAT Reasoning Test.
 Students who plan to apply to these colleges should check specific college catalogs for admission requirements.
 Keep in mind that students may register for either the SAT Reasoning Test or up to three SAT Subject Tests on one test date.
 The SAT Subject Tests are listed and explained in the SAT Registration Bulletin available in the Guidance Office and online at collegeboard.com.
 It is recommended that students take these subject tests at the end of a particular course.
 For example, students who are currently enrolled in AP Chemistry may want to take the Chemistry SAT Subject Test at the end of this school year.

 2. Seniors, please be sure to check deadlines for scholarships and college applications.
 Timelines may be different for each scholarship opportunity as well as for college admission/application procedures.
 College web sites are valuable resources for up-to-date information.

 AP Credit Policy